ajm188/ajm188.github.io/content/posts/custom-grpc-resolver.md

 ---

 For the last few years, I have been working on a project within [Vitess](https://vitess.io) called [VTAdmin][vtadmin_rfc][^1].
-It's an operator-friendly API and UI replacement for the older UIs, and in order to function, it needs to make gRPC requests to both `vtctld` and `vtgate` components in one (or more!)
+It's an operator-friendly API and UI replacement for the older vtcltd UI control panel.
+In order to function, it needs to make gRPC requests to both `vtctld` and `vtgate` components in one (or more!)
 Vitess deployments.

-In order to connect to `vtgate` and `vtctld` components, VTAdmin relies on a Discovery abstraction, which defines an interface for fetching lists of VTGate and Vtctld addresses:
+To connect to `vtgate` and `vtctld` components, VTAdmin relies on a Discovery abstraction, which defines an interface for fetching lists of VTGate and Vtctld addresses:

 ```go
 // (N.B.
 There are other methods in the interface which I've omitted.)